Draft & Verify: Lossless Large Language Model Acceleration via Self-Speculative Decoding: Method

 \section{Method}

-In this section, we first provide a concise overview of the standard autoregressive decoding.
-Subsequently, we provide a detailed depiction of our proposed method, including an explanation of our technique for selectively skipping layers during drafting, and our strategy for adaptively determining the number of draft tokens to generate.
+In this section, we first go through the standard autoregressive decoding.
+Subsequently, we provide a detailed depiction of our proposed method, including selectively skipping layers during drafting, and adaptively determining the number of draft tokens.